gecrooks/modern-python-template/README.md

 ## Conclusion

-By my count we have 13 configuration files (In python, toml, yaml, INI, gitignore, and Makefile formats), 3 documentation files (including the license), one file of unit tests, and 3 (short) files of code (With 31 lines of code).
+By my count we have 14 configuration files (In python, toml, yaml, INI, gitignore, Makefile, and plain text formats), 2 documentation files, one file of unit tests, and 3 files of code (containing 31 lines of code).
 We're now ready to create a new git branch and start coding in earnest.